refractionPOINT/lce_doc/docs/top-use-cases.md

 Empower every level of your organization to contribute.
 Introduce a peer review process to your detection methodology that make cross-training a part of regular day-to-day operations.

-## Remote Work

-In a post-covid world organizations are more vulnerable than ever.
-BYOD and public access points, such as a favorite coffee shop, increase the attack surface exponentially.
-LimaCharlie has the tools to secure everything everywhere.

-LimaCharlie Net changes the way that secure remote access is delivered.
-It is much more than a virtual private network and can be established with the click of a button.
-It is a micro-segmentable network that can capture full or partial PCAP files entirely in the cloud.
-All without impacting users.
-These captured files can also be analyzed with the Zeek Network Monitoring Tool and have detection rules written against them.

 ## Chrome Shops

 Whether native on a Chromebook or as a side-car agent in the browser, the LimaCharlie Chrome sensor gives you visibility and capability you can't find anywhere else.